Pennsylvania Appellate Decision Reviews Home Insurers’ Right to Disclaim Liability in Teenage Auto Accident Case

 The home insurance policy sent a letter to the parents of the friend, advising that the company would not defend or indemnify their daughter because the policy excluded claims that involved controlled substances.
 The insurance company did not mail any notice to the daughter.
 The Superior Court first looked at the duties of an insurance company under the statute, which creates a broader duty to defend than indemnify.
 The court then looked to the policy, which required that the right to disclaim liability be sent to all named insureds under the policy.
 While still a teenager, the daughter was of the age of majority at the time the letter was sent out, as well as a named insured, so the insurance company was required to provide her with notice.
 The appellate court pointed out the daughter was specifically named in the original pleadings, with allegations that she provided marijuana and Xanax to her friends at the home.
 The court felt the insurer had notice that it needed to provide notice to the teenage daughter on the policy.
 Since it failed to do so, the original order of the trial court was reversed, and the case was remanded in favor of the female friend.

-The Pennsylvania auto accident attorneys at Needle Law Firm aggressively seek all available avenues of relief to maximize the recovery you deserve.
-For a free consultation today, contact our office at 570-344-1266.
+The Scranton car accident lawyers at Needle Law Firm aggressively seek all available avenues of relief to maximize the recovery you deserve.
+For a free consultation today, contact our office at (570) 344-1266.